-Note 1-On September 14, 2007, the Company announced its intention to purchase up to \$20 million of shares of its common stock for the treasury.
+On September 14, 2007, the Company announced its intention to purchase up to \$20 million of shares of its common stock for the treasury.
 The announcement did not specify an amount of shares or expiration date.
-The Corporation has purchased shares since this announcement and will report future purchased volumes in its Quarterly Reports on Form 10-Q. Purchases may be made in both the open market and through negotiated transactions, and purchases may be increased, decreased or discontinued at any time without prior notice.
+The Corporation has purchased 1,800,300 shares at an average price of \$6.20 per share since this announcement and on a quarterly basis reports purchased share volumes on its Forms 10-Q and 10-K. Purchases may be made in both the open market and through negotiated transactions, and purchases may be increased, decreased or discontinued at any time without prior notice.
+The Company did not purchase any shares of common stock during the fourth quarter of 2008.